 - The General Pharmaceutical Council (GPhC) previously consulted and reported on changes to the requirements for entry to independent prescribing courses, and the Pharmaceutical Journal reported that independent prescribing piloting was to begin across England from 2023.
 NHS England previously reported into the CP ITG about the plans for the pathfinder programme. - CP ITG Chair, Matt Armstrong is taking part with NHS England's independent prescribing pathfinders' operational group on behalf of the CP ITG.
-The group is encouraged to contact the Chair directly with any views about independent prescribing IT or share views by email to the secretariat (it@cpe.org.uk) in order to support the Chair's participation within the IP operational group.
-A pharmacy IP CP ITG special meeting is to be arranged by the secretariat.
-This group will play a key role with supporting the programme and the evaluation that will inform longer term strategy for introducing independent prescribing into community pharmacy clinical services and providing input to the requirements for EPS system to support pathfinders. - NHS England pharmacy team are awaiting the outcome of Moderation and hoping to infirm Integrated Care Boards of their successful Expressions of Interest soon. - The group and pharmacy teams are encouraged to complete the Independent Prescribing Programme & IT survey (5-7 mins).
+This group will play a key role with supporting the programme and the evaluation that will inform longer term strategy for introducing independent prescribing into community pharmacy clinical services and providing input to the requirements for EPS system to support pathfinders. - NHS England pharmacy team are awaiting the outcome of Moderation and hoping to inform Integrated Care Boards of their successful Expressions of Interest soon. - Ppharmacy teams are encouraged to complete the Independent Prescribing Programme & IT survey (5-7 mins).